Sarkoxed/Crypto-Library/README.md

     - zcash_protocol implementation
     - bug implmentation

+## ALGEBRAIC TOOLS

-### TOOLS
+### Polynomials

-- Algebraic Things
-    - polynomials_mod_prime_power.py -  Finding roots of a polynomial modulo prime power
    - polynomial_ring_analysis.py - Ring structure of polynomial quotient ring
         - Order of a multplicative subgroup
         - All the possible orders in this group
         - Ring factorization
         - TODO: find the number of elements in the group s.t. their order is K | minimal_power
-    - matrices
-        - Get jordan General Decomposition of a matrix over a finite field
-        - Find the matrix order with help of previous thing
-        - lfsr analysis with help of matrix order
-    - Polynomials
    - Groebner basis implentation
    - symmetric_polynomials
        - symmetric_polynomial_decomposition.py - decompose any multivariate symmetric polynomial using symmetric_polynomial basis.
+   - hensels_lifting
+       - univariate_lifting.py - Lift the root mod $p^e$ to $p^{e + 1}$
+       - find_roots_mod_prime_power.py - Find all the polynomial roots mod $p^e$

+### Matrices
+    - Get jordan General Decomposition of a matrix over a finite field
+    - Find the matrix order with help of previous thing
+    - LFSR analysis with help of matrix order

+### Boolean
-    - annihilators.py - Finding annihilators of boolean function
+   - annihilators.py - Find annihilators of a boolean function

+### Varieties

+## Probablity Theory Tools

+## Distributions

+Collection of some interesting probability distributions

+- any_distribution.py - Produce an arbitrary distribution out of a uniform one

+## Statistics

+**UNDER CONSTRUCTION**

+## TOOLS
 - Factorization methods
     - 4p1factorization
         - Cheng's method - TODO